ZadorLaboratory/mapseq-processing/README.md

 git clone https://github.com/ZadorLaboratory/mapseq-processing.git
 ```
 All the code is currently organized so it is run directly from the git directory (rather than installed).
-* Create a working directory for your experiment, and copy in a metadata file and the fastq sequencing data files, and the default configuration file.
+* Create a working directory for your experiment, and copy in a metadata file and the fastq sequencing data files, and optionally the default configuration file.

 ```
 mkdir \~/mapseq/M205 ; cd ~/mapseq/M205